-The Community Center for the Environment and Sustainable Development (OCOSUR) supports the protest of millions of young people around the world against governments’ inaction on climate change.
+The Public Environmental Center for Sustainable Development (PECSD) supports the protest of millions of young people around the world against governments’ inaction on climate change.
 The Bulgarian government, for its part, has no plans for a transition from coal to renewable energy.
 Unlike other European countries, there is not even a fixed end date in Bulgaria for stopping the use of fossil fuels.

 The Climate Strike on September 20 includes over 1,000 cities from 115 countries.
 In Bulgaria, protests were announced in four cities – Sofia (6 pm in front of the National Palace of Culture), Varna (6.30 pm, against the Festival Complex), Pleven (6 pm, in front of the municipality building) and Samokov (5 pm, Zahari Zograf Square “).